-For nearly 20 years, Michael has been at the forefront of representing clients in significant consumer protection matters, including:
+For more than 20 years, Michael has been at the forefront of representing clients in significant consumer protection matters, including:

 - defending the first enforcement action prosecuted by FTC related to the National Do Not Call Registry;

 - securing a major automotive industry victory before the U.S. Court of Appeals for the Tenth Circuit mooting injunctive claims for relief brought by private plaintiffs following a product recall; and

 - defeating a federal Telephone Consumer Protection Act (TCPA) class action by persuading the West Virginia Supreme Court of Appeals that internet classified ads constitute an express invitation.